pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 1. Name your Webhook.

 1. Provide a Callback URL.
-This is _______.

-1. **Optional** For added security, you may choose to add a Secret Token.
-You would get this from ____.
+This is provided by whichever third-party app you are using to create your webhook.

+1. **Optional** Add a Secret Token.
+Some applications will require this, and some will not.

 1. Choose a webhook event.
 Please note that if you want to set up both webhook events, you need to repeat the process for both options.
 Namely, set up a webhook for Visual Regression Tests and one for Site Deployments.

 1. Click **Create Webhook**.

-On the Webhooks page, you have the options to enable or disanle your Webhook, edit your Webhook, or delete it.
+On the Webhooks page, you have the options to enable or disable your Webhook, edit your Webhook, or delete it.

-Additionally, you can subscribe to the Visual Regression Testing (VRT) result. (idk how a user would do this).
-After you subscribe, you will have access the output of the payload; this can be modified in a specific way that would allow a user to:
+After you create your webhook, the app you used is automatically subscribed to it and you now have access to the output of the payload.
+The payload can be modified in several ways.
+For example, you can:

-    * Hook into a slack channel; get a notification whenever a site was deployed or a vrt result came back
+	- Hook into a Slack channel and get a notification whenever a site was deployed or a VRT result comes back
-    * Email a specific person when the vrt result comes through
+    - Email a specific person when the VRT result comes through
-    * Trigger an alert every time autopilot runs
+    - Trigger an alert every time Autopilot runs

+SUMMARY SENTENCE.

 ## Upstreams